 Have you researched a flight and hotel package?

-In our opinion, booking a vacation package to Prague is one of the most beneficial ways to visit Prague.
-You get cheap flight and hotel deal in one.
+Booking a vacation package is one of the most beneficial ways to visit Prague.
+You get a cheap flight and hotel deal in one.

 You might consider a couple of things before booking a package deal...